Connect Sally with Power Automate

 1. Create a webhook in Sally

-To send events from Sally to Power Automate, you first need to create a webhook inside Sally.
+To send events from Sally to Power Automate, you first need to create a webhook in Sally.

-- Open Settings in Sally from the left sidebar.
+- In Sally, open Settings in the left sidebar.

 Add a new integration

-- From the list of integrations, choose Webhook and click "Create Webhook".
+- In the list of integrations, select Webhook and click “Create webhook”.

 - Click Create.
 Your webhook will now appear under “Your personal integrations”.